lebeerman/Advanced-React/readme.md

 - GraphQL is TYPED!
 - ! = required - means the value cannot be null.
 - NEVER USE THE GLOBAL objects
-- mocked up the get/set queries
+- mocked up the get/f set queries

 14 Item Creation, Prisma Yoga Flow
 (steps for adding and editing the backend)